 4. Retrain your staff if needed.

-If you’ve been implementing a multichannel strategy for a long time, your employees got used to this approach and need to undergo retraining to change their work habits and approaches.
+If you’ve been implementing a multichannel strategy for a long time, your employees have gotten used to this approach and need to undergo retraining to change their work habits and approaches.
 This will ensure that they provide the same client service on different channels.

 5. Undergo digitalization.